carlssonnp/test-another-remote-/README.md

 * You will also be invited to a Code Craftsmanship seminar to further hone your R knowledge.

+* Also, you will have one day for a full-day Operations training session where you will see the inside workings of our Operations Center (call center), to further your business knowledge.

-* Also look out for regular training classes on your Avant calendar.
+* Lastly, look out for regular training classes on your Avant calendar.